NethServer/docs/administrator-manual/en/ha.rst

  signal-event nethserver-ha-save

-At the end, the primary node is ready to run the services.
+When the command completes, the primary node is ready to run the services.
 You can check the cluster status with following command: ::

  pcs status